 Beaumont has an endless amount of late-night bars where the night is always young (even if you aren’t).
 Start with Luke’s Icehouse (great for 20s-30s crowd) that’s known for its spacious outdoor patio complete with firepit and picnic tables (perfect for warmer days).
 It also has an outdoor bar and a substantial menu of burgers and craft beer.
 It’s a popular, low-key kind of place to start a night out.

 These are just some ideas of the best places to eat, drink and hang out in Beaumont.
-For more ideas on good places for happy hour or dinner, check out our blog here.
+For more ideas on good places for happy hour or dinner, check out our list of the best happy hours.
 And you can find plenty more options for Beaumont nightlife here.